paulczar/paulczar.github.io-source/content/post/breadops-continous-delivery-of-fresh-baked-bread.md

 Oil your shaping bowl and flip your ball over so that the top of the dough is facing down in the bowl and cover it:
 ![final shaping](https://lh5.googleusercontent.com/-xbzq6cwYJis/VHtUNHuDbiI/AAAAAAAAOaE/8EdixPbGN1k/w1228-h691-no/20141129_144021.jpg)

+You can easily make Ciabatta ( just fold it over itself in one direction and crimp the edges ), or Baguettes ( harder to explain, but youtube has plenty of guides ), or any other style of bread that you prefer.
+Even works great for pizza bases!

 ## The Final Ferment

 Let the dough warm back up to room temperature and the yeasts to wake up and get active again.
 This will probably take about two hours.
 Crank the oven on to 450F after about an hour.
 This gives the oven a good solid hour to get up to temperature and stabilize.